-Although they are both Pulao, this dish represents a stark contrast from Yakhni Pulao.
+Although they are both Pulao, this dish represents a stark contrast to Yakhni Pulao.
 For one thing, it is rather sweet, thanks to plenty of dried fruits and nuts.
-For another thing, there is an alarming quantity of ghee in Modur Pulao, making it extra fatty and yummy.
+For another thing, an alarming quantity of ghee in Modur Pulao makes it extra fatty and yummy.

 The people of Kashmir have cultivated saffron for more than 2 millennia, and their product is world-renowned for its excellent quality.

 To counterbalance the creaminess of Modur Pulao, you can pair it with something spicy.
-As you’re going to see, Kashmir never runs out of such tongue-burning delights.
+As you’ll see, Kashmir never runs out of such exciting delights.

 5. Naan – Flatbread